yakupseymen/wp-bottom-menu/README.md

 ## Changelog ##

+### 1.3 ###
+* New - Hide Pages option.
+You can now hide the menu on the pages you have selected.
+Check it 'WP Bottom Menu > Settings' and find 'Hide Menu'.
+* New - Menu padding option.
+Check it 'WP Bottom Menu > Customize' and find 'Menu Padding'.

 ### 1.2 ###
 * New - Cart Count and Cart Total option.
 Check it 'WP Bottom Menu > Customize' and find 'Customize Cart Item'.